Tinea Capitis in Benghazi, Libya

 TLDR Tinea capitis in Benghazi mainly affects children under 10, with Trichophyton violaceum as the leading cause.

-The study conducted in Benghazi, Libya, focused on tinea capitis, a common fungal infection primarily affecting children under 10 years old, accounting for 92% of cases.
-Among 196 patients, the gray patch type was the most prevalent clinical form (53.6%), followed by black dots, seborrhoid type, and kerion.
-Trichophyton violaceum was identified as the leading causative species (49.4%), with Microsporum canis and T. verrucosum also contributing.
-Notably, the study reported a significant decline in favus cases and the first identification of T. verrucosum as a causative agent in the region.
+The study conducted in Benghazi, Libya, focused on tinea capitis, a common fungal infection primarily affecting children under 10 years old.
+Out of 196 patients, the gray patch type was the most prevalent clinical form, followed by black dots, seborrhoid type, and kerion.
+Trichophyton violaceum was identified as the leading causative agent, responsible for 49.4% of cases, with Microsporum canis and T. verrucosum also contributing.
+Notably, the study reported a significant decline in favus incidence and the first-time identification of T. verrucosum as a causative agent in the region.